mnpjs/mnp/README.md

 }
 ```

+The description of each script is as follows:

 | Script | Meaning | Description |
 | ------ | ------- | ----------- |
 | `t` | Test a single file or directory. | To run: `yarn t test/spec/lib.js`. |